 - Shaheen Hussain R, Brien N, Gartside D, Enoch M P and Ruikar K (2016) Street works policy in England – insights from stakeholders, Journal of Asset Management, 3(2), 61-70.

-- Leader of Transport Policy module
+- Lead the Transport Policy module

-- Leader of Public Transport Operations module
+- Lead the Public Transport Operations module

-- Undergraduate personal tutor
+- Supervise personal tutor

 Recently completed projects

 - PI for Travel Plan Project, for Loughborough Schools Foundation, 2018-2019